millesabords/mevn/README.md

 use mven; //will create empty database 'mevn' db.createUser({user: "mynewuser", pwd: "myuser123", roles: [ "readWrite", "dbAdmin" ] });
 db.movie.insert({"name":"whatever"})

+dockerization:
+docker-compose up -d
+curl -i localhost:3001
+docker exec -it mongo bash
+check in mongo if paths lead to existing host db "mven" with existing collections (use meven; show collections in mongo) docker-compose rm -fv mongodb -> delete volume with db created (careful) or use docker system prune issues maybe with paths, ports, auths... db appears to be persistent (adter down and re up, users still there...) build 2 images separately and create a new docker-compose.yml for production that doesn't build but uses created images when everything rocks, test with json more correctly formatted data than: curl -X POST -H "Content-type: application/json" http://localhost:3000/data/into/db -d '[ { "a": 1 }, { "b": 2 }, { "c": 3 } ]'

 setups:
 $ ctags -R static/ src/ myroutes/ mymodels/ *.js --tag-relative=yes